top of page

 Le Musée Intérieur, collage by Janet Strayer

-Some collages may not be keepers for our personal museum, but making them can still be satisfying and offer inspiration for further inventive artworks.
-You learn so much just from playing around, experimenting, and creative decision-making.
+Some artwork may not be keepers for our personal museum, but making them can still be satisfying and offer inspiration for further creations.
+You learn so much just from playing around, experimenting, and from creative decision-making.
 Whether or not our collages become fine works of art in themselves, they keep creativity alive by pushing boundaries, connections, and inventiveness.

 Things Evolve and Change

-I started making collage before I even knew much about it.
+I started making collage before I knew much about it.
 Once, when frustrated on a work project, I was at wit's end, so much so that I felt like burning the whole project down!
-I grabbed a book of matches and slopped it with glue and paint on some paper.
+I grabbed a book of matches and, instead, slopped it with glue on some nearby paper.
 Symbolic action!
 The resulting mess was not so bad, and at least kept me from burning things down.
 I've kept this collage hanging in a silver frame above my stovetop for years now.
 It shows how ordinary and overlooked objects can become surprises in a collage.
 It's also an important reminder of how our feelings can creatively turn one thing into another.

 artful collage using actual matchbox and matches